cameronhunter/prettier-package-json/README.md

 [![Build Status](https://travis-ci.org/cameronhunter/prettier-package-json.svg?branch=master)](https://travis-ci.org/cameronhunter/prettier-package-json) [![npm](https://img.shields.io/npm/v/prettier-package-json.svg)](https://www.npmjs.com/package/prettier-package-json)

-`prettier-package-json` is an opinionated JSON formatter inspired by `prettier`.
+`prettier-package-json` is a JSON formatter inspired by `prettier`.
 It removes all original styling and ensures that the outputted `package.json` conforms to a consistent style.
+By default it uses opinionated defaults but can be configured to your individual needs.

 ## Features